From Insight to Impact

 Across the chemical and downstream industries, sustainability goals and green chemistry insights are becoming increasingly concrete and relevant.
 Many organisations are therefore at a point where the next step is not more knowledge, but clearer structure: how to translate existing insights, ambitions, and ongoing initiatives into focused innovation challenges that can be pursued internally or together with external partners.

-Led by an innovation management expert, the workshop combines short methodological inputs with hands-on group work, peer feedback, and practical examples.
-Challenges and cases are drawn from participants’ own organisational contexts or from adapted best-practice and simulated examples, ensuring that the workshop works regardless of prior experience with formal challenge formats.
+Led by an institutional strategy expert and entrepreneurship educator, the workshop combines short methodological and science-based inputs with hands-on group work and peer feedback.
 By the end of the day, each participant leaves with a concrete, well-framed challenge that can be taken forward within their organisation or explored further through collaboration.

-The course also provides insight into how well-framed challenges can be further developed within the greenCHEM ecosystem, illustrating one possible pathway from challenge definition to structured innovation and collaboration—while keeping the main focus firmly on participants’ own takeaways and next steps.
+The course also provides insight into how well-framed challenges can be further developed within the greenCHEM ecosystem, while keeping the main focus firmly on participants’ own takeaways and next steps.

 Key Benefits